edgaraafelix/git-clean-tags/README.md

 Git Clean Tags
 -------

-A simple way of cleaning old tags in a Git repo.

 #### Setup

 Navigate to any directory of your choice and ```git clone``` the repository as follows: